 This paper presents the updated indices for the surveys performed by the Greenland Institute of Natural resources (GINR) in the Disko Bay, Uummannaq and Upernavik districts, all part of the inshore areas located in NAFO subarea 1.
 The Disko bay has been part of the Greenland Shrimp and Fish survey in West Greenland (SFW) since 1992.
 The Disko Bay has previously also been surveyed with a longline survey, but in 2001 this survey was changed to a gillnet survey.
-The Uummannaq and Upernavik districts have previously been surveyed longline, due to the bottom topography and ice conditions in the area, but since 2011 these surveys have gradually been changed to gillnet surveys.
+The Uummannaq and Upernavik districts have previously been surveyed with longline, but from 2011 to 2015 the surveys were gradually changed to gillnet surveys.
+In 2016, only gillnet stations were set in all 3 areas and a large meshed section (90mm halfmesh) was added to better survey the adult part of the stocks.